no1rookie/fuel_qld/README.md

 ![](pics/price_dist_map_p98.png)

 ### 3. 95th Percentile Analysis
 - Given the significant price outliers in some regions, I visualized stations with prices below the **95th percentile** to focus on more typical price ranges and eliminate extreme outliers.
-This revealed that even within **95% of the distribution**, islands tend to be significantly more expensive than the mainland.
+Interestingly, **stations on islands are mostly excluded** from this view, as their prices tend to fall **above the 95th percentile**, highlighting their extreme cost compared to mainland stations.
+Instead, this analysis shows the **regional price distributions** more clearly, with **coastal regions and the southern part of Queensland** being relatively cheaper.
 The **histograms** and **maps** below illustrate this analysis.
 ![](pics/pmap95_unleaded.png)
 ![](pics/pmap95_diesel.png)
 ![](pics/pmap95_p98.png)